OpenC2-org/openc2-org.github.io/README.md

    without formatting and without any web links
 2) Complete URLs should be employed when placing web links in FAQ responses; relative URLs within the website should be avoided.

+### How To Update the Publication History Page

+The publication histories are delivered via an HTML page (`pubhist.html`).
+Each TC work product has a section in the page which includes the title, a copy of the document's abstract, and a history for each publication stage showing version, publication identifier, and date.
+The publication history tables are contained in individual markdown files, one per work product, which are imported by `pubhist.html`.
+This simplified maintenance by eliminating the need to edit an HTML table, however the imported Markdown tables use HTML anchors to create web links that open in new tabs / windows (i.e., `target="_blank"`).

+ - To add a publication event to an existing work product: located and edit the corresponding history table file in the `pub-histories` folder.
+ - To add a new work product:
+   - Update `pubhist.html`: Create a new section in the document for the new work product (e.g., by copy / paste / edit of an existing section).
+If copying an existing section, update the variable in the import statement (`{% capture t10 %}...`) by incrementing the number and modifying the imported filename to reflect the new work product.
+   - Create a new import history table under `pub-histories/`.
+Again this can be done by copy / renamed / edit of an existing history table file.
+The filename needs to match the name used in `pubhist.html`.

+The first line of the publication history table always refers to the current work-in-progress version of the work product and should link to the working branch of the work product's TC repository on GitHub.

 ## How to run the website on your local computer